Accessing NSW department schools as a non-employee

 Why do we screen?

-As part of the screening process, members of the community working or volunteering in our schools must provide basic name and contact details.
-They must also consent to the department’s privacy policy and declare that there is no relevant reason (such as a serious criminal conviction) why they should not be granted access to school grounds during school hours.
+As part of the screening process, members of the community who work or volunteer in our schools are required to provide basic identification and contact details, consent to the department’s privacy policy and declare that there is no relevant reason (such as a serious criminal conviction) that would prevent them from being granted access to school grounds.

-Importantly, our screening processes help individuals, their employers and the department meet their legislative responsibilities, such as the need for all individuals in NSW working or volunteering with direct contact with children to have a current Working With Children Check (WWCC).
+Importantly, our screening processes help individuals, their employers and the department meet their legislative responsibilities, such as the need for all individuals in NSW working or volunteering in NSW public schools to have a current NSW Working With Children Check (WWCC).

 What is a digital declaration?

-The department now supports a digital collection of screening documents to fast-track screening for individuals who are not employees or facilities maintenance contractors accessing schools during school hours.
+The department now supports a digital collection of screening documents to fast-track screening for individuals who are not employees.

 A digital declaration is an online form which is sent via a link in an email.
 The form asks individuals to provide details or upload certificates that are relevant to the type of access or activities that the individual will undertake in the school.